pkhivesara/ErgastWebServiceTest/README.md

 # ErgastWebServiceTest
-Test repository for the ergast webservice site
+Test repo for the ergast webservice site

 #License
 ```